dtflare/GPTparser/README.md

 - *GPTparser shares no professional affiliation with OpenAI.*

 # Why #
-- I created GPTparser because I couldn't find a tool that enabled me to efficiently scrape and parse content directly from URL's into an output file.
+- I created GPTparser because I couldn't find a tool that enabled me to efficiently scrape and parse content directly from URL's into files.
-- GPTparser was created for ease of use, to be cost effective, and to enable effective quality control.
+- Working directly from your Linux CLI with individually parsed files allows for more granular control over the data.
-	1. GPTparser enables you to create a large 60k+ token dataset and finetune via OpenAI API for <$5.
+- GPTparser was created for ease of use, to be cost effective, and to enable effective quality control to enhance access to OpenAI's Fine-tuning service and dataset curation techniques.
-- GPTparser enables you to work directly from your Linux CLI, and having individual control over the files maximizes your ability to edit the content which = maximal quality.
+	1. GPTparser enables you to create a large 50k+ token dataset and finetune via OpenAI API for <$5.
 - See the /scripts directory for further tools to help you format, validate, and combine these files into one dataset in proper Chat Completions JSON API format.
 - I'd like to gather a small community of people interested in this line of work, as I will be designing a website and UI to host this project in the near future.
 	- If you're interested in the project please reach out, feel free to message directly.

 # GPTparser Installation #